yalenuscollege/api-test/README.md

 ## Requirements

-1. The test must be completed using one of the followng programming languages: PHP, Java, or Javascript (back-end or front-end Javascript)
+1. The test must be completed using one of the following programming languages: PHP, Java, or Javascript (back-end or front-end Javascript)

 2. Consume the PM2.5 rest api from data.gov.sg.
 More information about the API can be found at https://data.gov.sg/dataset/pm2-5.